dax-dot-gay/nix-obsidian-plugins/README.md

 ### Usage

-Once installed, the relevant packages can be used with `overlays.default` or from `nix-obsidian-plugins.plugins` and `nix-obsidian-plugins.themes`.
+Once installed, the relevant packages can be used with `overlays.default` or from `nix-obsidian-plugins.plugins.<system>` and `nix-obsidian-plugins.themes.<system>`.
 These packages are intended for use with HomeManager's Obsidian config in the following options:

 ```nix
 programs.obsidian.defaultSettings.communityPlugins.*.pkg